gem/oq-engine/ansible/oqengine/README.md

                cache_valid_time: 600
              when: ansible_os_family == 'Ubuntu'

-   If you want to run it on controlmachine:
+If you want to run to install on localhost:

-        ansible-playbook -i hosts --limit controlmachine oqengine.yml
+       $ ansible-playbook -i hosts --limit controlmachine oqengine.yml

 License
 -------